ncavasin/responsive_websites/README.md

 # Real world responsive websites
-Repo used for completing the ["Build Responsive Real World Websites with HTML5 and CSS3"][1] Udemy course.
+Repo used for completing the [Build Responsive Real World Websites with HTML5 and CSS3][1] Udemy course.

 Start date: Tuesday 22/1/2019